Smarker/portfolio/README.md

 I am still working on my developer portfolio, but you can take a look at what I have done so far [here](http://www.stephaniemarker.com).

 This app is best viewed in firefox.
-I will try to oupdate this for other browsers as soon as I can.
+I will try to update this for other browsers as soon as I can.

 ## Known Issues